 Generally, banks sell these mortgages to investors more than they issue a loan.
-Bank will sell these mortgages to investor and make an immediate profit.
-This is one of the ways that banks make money for themselves.
-JKM Bank issues thousands of loans in New York City and they get right of mortgages over the loan.
-JKM bank creates a pool of this all mortgage loan into the marketable securities.
-We can say that tradable market security this process of converting a pool of mortgages loans into the market security called securitization.
-This is a just a general idea.
-Let’s get the gist of securitization.
+The bank will sell these mortgages to investors and make an immediate profit.
+This is one of the ways that banks create money for themselves.
+JKM Bank issues thousands of loans in New York City, and they get the right to a mortgage over the loan.
+JKM bank creates a pool of these mortgage loans into marketable securities.
+Tradable market security is a process of converting a pool of mortgage loans into market security called securitization.
+This is just a general idea.
+Let’s get the gist of the concept of asset securitization.

 What is Securitization?

-Securitization is the process conversion of receivables and cash flow generated from a collection or pool of financial assets like mortgage loans, auto loans, credit card receivables etc into the marketable securities.
-These securities are backed by respective assets.
+Asset Securitization is the process of conversion of receivables and cash flow generated from a collection or pool of financial assets like mortgage loans, auto loans, credit card receivables, etc., into marketable securities.
+Respective assets back these securities.

 Asset securitization is the process whereby interests in loans and receivables are packaged and sold in the form of ABS asset-backed securities.